 He’s funneling business to certain companies, resulting in new business and he is being rewarded.
 That’s how the world works, right?
 That’s commerce.

-This 20 year old neophyte asked us no less than three times if we would pay him a fee in return for referrals.
+This 20-something year old neophyte asked us no less than three times if we would pay him a fee in return for referrals.
 Three times, we declined.
 We ended the conversation, wishing him well.
 But with an uneasy feeling that there may be harm done to those whom he was coaching.
 Little did we know that the payback would come swiftly and that it would be directed at us.

 Within minutes, he was posting on his Facebook page about JWLABS.
 He took some things we had discussed completely out of context, demonstrating not only that he did not understand what we were explaining about Rife technology, but that he had no desire to.
-He used his out-o- context statements to bash us.
+He used his out-of- context statements to bash us.
 His attempts to discredit us were not based on any facts, but we knew the unspoken: We had refused to pay him referral fees.
 He could not make money with us.